vgaldi/fw-lab/content/post/2025-07-14_AdFM-RIS-DIAGN-published/index.md

 +++
-title = "Our paper on RIS diagnostics based on space-time-coding modulation published in AdFM" date = 2025-07-14 draft = false
+title = "Our paper on rapid RIS diagnostics published in AdFM" date = 2025-07-14 draft = false